<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Let’s dive in.

-At its core, delivery performance is the effectiveness of your organization to fulfill order requests and provide products or services to customers.
-How well you perform these activities depends on your teams’ ability to complete tasks according to terms of delivery and within your operational capacity.
+Delivery performance is the effectiveness of your organization to fulfill orders and ship products or services to customers.
+How well you perform depends on your ability to complete tasks according to the terms of delivery within the capacity constraints of your operation.

-These limits include the resources, structures, and technology you have at your disposal to keep running the various delivery processes involved in order fulfillment.
+These constraints include the resources, structures, and technology you have at your disposal to run the various delivery processes involved in order fulfillment.

 There are four main factors that affect delivery performance.
 These are: